Top 5 Golf Ball Manufacturing Countries: The 2026 OEM Sourcing Guide

 ✔ True — USA plants mainly serve their own brands

-OEM capacity is limited and typically prioritized for in-house launches; expect higher MOQs, premium pricing, and few open slots for third-party work.
+OEM capacity is limited and usually prioritized for in-house launches; expect higher MOQs, premium pricing, and fewer open third-party slots.

 Country OEM Friendliness MOQ Lead Time (FOB) Best Use Case